openpmix/prrte/src/tools/prte/prte.1.md

 slots may be chosen to be the number of cores on the node or the number of processor sockets.
 If the hostfile does not provide slots information, a default of 1 is assumed.
-When running under resource managers (e.g., SLURM, Torque, etc.), PRRTE will obtain both the hostnames and the number of slots directly from the resource manger.
+When running under resource managers (e.g., SLURM, Torque, etc.), PRTE will obtain both the hostnames and the number of slots directly from the resource manger.